Handedness

-In human biology, handedness is an individual's preferential use of one hand, known as the dominant hand, due to it being stronger, faster or more dextrous.
+In human biology, handedness is an individual's preferential use of one hand, known as the dominant hand, due to and causing it to be stronger, faster or more dextrous.
 The other hand, comparatively often the weaker, less dextrous or simply less subjectively preferred, is called the non-dominant hand.
-In a study from 1975 on 7688 children in US grades 1-6, Left handers comprised 9.6% of the sample, with 10.5% of male children and 8.7% of female children being left-handed.
-Handedness is often defined by one's writing hand, as it is fairly common for people to prefer to do a particular task with a particular hand.
-There are examples of true ambidexterity (equal preference of either hand), but it is rare—most people prefer using one hand for most purposes.
+In a study from 1975 on 7,688 children in US grades 1–6, left handers comprised 9.6% of the sample, with 10.5% of male children and 8.7% of female children being left-handed.
+Overall, around 90% of people are right-handed.
+Handedness is often defined by one's writing hand.
+It is fairly common for people to prefer to do a particular task with a particular hand.
+Mixed-handed people change hand preference depending on the task.

-Most of the current research suggests that left-handedness has an epigenetic marker—a combination of genetics, biology and the environment.
+Not to be confused with handedness, ambidexterity describes having equal ability in both hands.
+Those who learn it still tend to favor their originally dominant hand.
+Natural ambidexterity (equal preference of either hand) does exist, but it is rare—most people prefer using one hand for most purposes.

+Most research suggests that left-handedness has an epigenetic marker—a combination of genetics, biology and the environment.
+In some cultures, the use of the left hand can be considered disrespectful.
 Because the vast majority of the population is right-handed, many devices are designed for use by right-handed people, making their use by left-handed people more difficult.
 In many countries, left-handed people are or were required to write with their right hands.
-Left-handed people are also more prone to certain health problems.
-However, left-handed people have an advantage in sports that involves aiming at a target in an area of an opponent's control, as their opponents are more accustomed to the right-handed majority.
-As a result, they are over-represented in baseball, tennis, fencing, cricket, boxing, and mixed martial arts (MMA).
+However, left-handed people have an advantage in sports that involve aiming at a target in an area of an opponent's control, as their opponents are more accustomed to the right-handed majority.
+As a result, they are over-represented in baseball, tennis, fencing, cricket, boxing, and mixed martial arts.